yprakash/sc-security-labs/ethernaut/03_CoinFlip/README.md

-# Challenge 03 - Coin Flip
+# Ethernaut Level 03 - Coin Flip
 ### Overview
 This level demonstrates the danger of using predictable on-chain values for randomness.
 The contract relies on `blockhash` and block properties, which are deterministic and exploitable.